CIA activities in the Philippines: 1970s

 In July 1974, the Laurel-Langley Agreement expired, which left the United States nervous about future trade with the Philippines.
 Before the agreement expired, the United States had exemptions to the Philippine Constitution, which gave them more freedom in trade.
 The United States quickly began to negotiate a new trade agreement in Manila, named the Treaty of Economic Cooperation and Development.
 This treaty was meant to provide: "Protection of legal (personal and property) rights of U.S. citizens in the Philippines," the "Guarantees of non-discriminatory treatment for U.S. investors," and "Assurance that the Philippines will benefit from any U.S. Generalized System of Preferences for developing countries."
-The U.S. was also offering a reduction in tariffs for goods such as coconut oil and other resources of which the Philippines was the chief global supplier.
+The US was also offering a reduction in tariffs for goods such as coconut oil and other resources of which the Philippines was the chief global supplier.
 However, President Marcos made the creation of a new trade agreement difficult, which led to many roadblocks in establishing a new agreement.

 The main conflict to establishing a new agreement was President Marcos' insistence on a new Military Base Agreement.
-The U.S. was hesitant to meet President Marcos' demands as revising the Military Base Agreement would require Congress to create a new treaty, which would have given "a higher profile to the negotiations" than desired.
+The US was hesitant to meet President Marcos' demands as revising the Military Base Agreement would require Congress to create a new treaty, which would have given "a higher profile to the negotiations" than desired.
 Secretary Kissinger met with Foreign Secretary Romulo in New York on October 6, 1976, to discuss the treaty.
-Discussions focused on provisions in the treaty requiring the US to protect “the metropolitan area of the Philippines” in addition to the US bases.
-Romulo requested supplies from the US to strengthen the Philippines’ armed forces and said “his government was afraid of being subjected to nuclear attack.”
-Additional discussion regarded the timing of finalization of the treaty, the advantages if some decisions were finalized before that year's US presidential election, and the US's financial package to the Philippines.
+Discussions focused on provisions in the treaty requiring the US to protect "the metropolitan area of the Philippines" in addition to the US bases.
+Romulo requested supplies from the US to strengthen the Philippines' armed forces and said "his government was afraid of being subjected to nuclear attack."
+Additional discussion regarded the timing of finalization of the treaty, the advantages if some decisions were finalized before that year's US presidential election, and the US' financial package to the Philippines.
 Romulo instructed Ambassador Romualdez to present the proposal to President Marcos immediately upon his return to Manila on October 10, 1976.
-President Marcos was not satisfied with the proposal, as evident by the embassy in the Philippines suggesting that the U.S. consider changing their stance on paying rent for their use of military bases in the Philippines.
-However, the U.S. remained adamant about not paying rent; in a letter to Kissinger on December 29, Secretary of Defense Donald Rumsfeld wrote: "The US should not pay rent to its allies for bases which serve the common weal."
+President Marcos was not satisfied with the proposal, as evident by the embassy in the Philippines suggesting that the US consider changing their stance on paying rent for their use of military bases in the Philippines.
+However, the US remained adamant about not paying rent; in a letter to Kissinger on December 29, Secretary of Defense Donald Rumsfeld wrote: "The US should not pay rent to its allies for bases which serve the common weal."

-In 1977, public warnings circulated that President Marcos might dissolve the arrangement with U.S. military bases.
+In 1977, public warnings circulated that President Marcos might dissolve the arrangement with US military bases.
 Marcos being influenced by his staff to protect their strategic interest and force the U.S. to agree to his terms.